 The rest of the paper is structured as follows.
-First, we give a combinatorial proof of Theorem 1 in the next section.
-We then discuss the origin of the theorem, state exercises that provide the details for our proofs, and give some curious open problems (Section 3).
+First, we give a combinatorial proof of the theorem in the next section.
+We then discuss the origin of the theorem, state exercises that provide details for our proofs, and give some curious open problems (Section 3).